rails/rails/guides/source/7_2_release_notes.md

 ### Per transaction commit and rollback callbacks

-This is now possible due to a new feature that allows to register transaction callbacks outside of a record.
+This is now possible due to a new feature that allows registering transaction callbacks outside of a record.

-`ActiveRecord::Base.transaction` now yields an `ActiveRecord::Transaction` object, which allows to register callbacks on it.
+`ActiveRecord::Base.transaction` now yields an `ActiveRecord::Transaction` object, which allows registering callbacks on it.

 ```ruby